run-x/opta-docs/content/en/Reference/aws/modules/cloudfront-distribution.md

   <img src="/images/aws-waf-1.png" align="center"/>
 </a>

-We configure the WAF to use the cloudfront distribution we created with Opta:
+We configure the WAF to use the cloudfront distribution we created with Opta; this can be selected by selecting the `Cloudfront distribution` radio button and then clicking on the `Add AWS Resources` button to select the cloudfront distribution; you should then end up with something like so:

 <a href="/images/aws-waf-2.png" target="_blank">
   <img src="/images/aws-waf-2.png" align="center"/>